Simplica considers individual privacy paramount, and we take great care in keeping personal data private and secure.

 Access and Control of Personal Data

 Access and control of personal data is managed by the Simplica Privacy Officer.
-Requests regarding access and control of personal data, whether related to Simplica as Processor or Controller, should be directed to support[at]simplica.com.
+Requests regarding access and control of personal data, whether related to Simplica as processor or controller, should be directed to email@example.com.

 General Data Protection Regulation (GDPR)

-If an employee, contractor, customer, or visitor to the Simplica.com website is located in the European Union, those individuals have rights to access personal data about them and to limit use and disclosure of their personal data.
+If an employee, contractor, customer, or visitor to the Simplica.com website is located in the European Union (EU), those individuals have the rightto access personal data about them and to limit use and disclosure of their personal data.
 Those rights include

 1. the right to object to processing,